cheapsk9/progress-docs/classes/Window.md

 # Window

 The Window object contains functions and properties related to reading and controlling the state of the window.
 Most importantly, `Window:Open()` will open the window to display its content.

+> [!IMPORTANT]
+> It's very important that when users close the hub, that your script stops running.
+It's highly recommended to listen to the `OnClosing` callback, and stop all loops that your script is running.
 ## 🔍 Properties

 IsMinimized : bool [Read Only]